 The attainment and progress of our pupils was generally above or in line with national expectations – our headline figures include:

-- For the Early Years 73% of pupils achieving a Good Level of Development (GLD).
-This figure is in line the National Average of 72%.
+For the Early Years 82% of pupils achieving a Good Level of Development (GLD) An increase of 9%.
+This figure whilst above the National Average it is in line with the National Average of 72%.

-- Year 1 Phonics 90% of our pupils achieved the pass mark.
-This again was above the National figure of 83%
+Year 1 Phonics 94% of our pupils achieved the pass mark.
+An increase of 4% on the previous year.
+This again was above the National figure of 82%

-- Key Stage 1 Reading, Writing & Maths Combined (RWM) 67% of our pupils achieved the expected standard combined - this is in line with the combined National Figure of 65%
+Key Stage 1 Reading, Writing & Maths Combined (RWM) 62% of our pupils achieved the expected standard combined a 5% decrease on the previous year – this is just below the combined National Figure of 65%

-- Key Stage 2 Reading, Writing & Maths Combined (RWM) 73% of our pupils achieved the expected standard combined – above the combined National figure of 64%
+Key Stage 2 Reading, Writing & Maths Combined (RWM) 79% of our pupils achieved the expected standard combined – significantly above the combined National figure of 67%